TylerStroh/Data_Cleaning_SQL_Project/README.md

 This is all the analysis done, this project was primarily focused on the cleaning side of Data Analysis I just wanted a few examples to make sure the data was cleaned.

-If you are interested in a project focused on SQL analysis [Check out my work here](Salary-Dashboard-Project)
+If you are interested in a project focused on SQL analysis I have another project on my GitHub focused on that!

 ## What I Learned